boostorg/redis/doc/on-the-costs-of-async-abstractions.md

      `resp3::async_read` is IO-less.

-Sometimes it is not possible to avoid asynchronous operations that complete synchronously, in the following sections we will therefore see how favoring throughput over fairness works in Boost.Asio.
+Sometimes it is not possible to avoid asynchronous operations that complete synchronously, in the following sections we will see how to favor throughput over fairness in Boost.Asio.

 ### Calling the continuation inline